conholdate/conholdate-blog-content/Conholdate.Total/2022-05-12-insert-rows-and-columns-in-excel-files-using-nodejs/index.md

 ## Insert rows and columns in Excel files using Node.js - API installation {#Insert-rows-and-columns-in-Excel-files-using-Nodejs}

 We will use a powerful [Node.js Excel library][5] to insert rows and columns in an Excel sheet programmatically.
-You can easily install it by running the following commands in the terminal.
+You can easily install by running the following commands in the terminal.

 ```
 npm install java